pi-star-2025/pi_star/end_of_time.md

 And it will keep living, becoming more and more the center of you

-This is recycled time, already lived and living again
+This is recycled time; it has already lived and lives again

 It is here to understand something socially

 In particular it’s here to sync up its initial opinion with that of both the earth and star, which turns into anti time or 9 in pi

 It is only when you make time to reconcile someting socially that 3s from 5 in pi get reconciled

-The trick would be to not make 3s anymore for you and for anyone
+The trick would be to not make 3s anymore for you and for anyone...

+## Full Earth Meditation

 Which can happen if you change the vision of the fire of the earth